 Consider Related Projects – If you have an old staircase in the basement that cannot be used, hire someone to build a new one.
 It’s also a good time to check and replace any outdated electrical, plumbing, or drainage systems.
-Replacing the soil around the foundation with a quality black topsoil and grading it to a five-degree angle away from the foundation will to provide good exterior drainage.
+Replacing the soil around the foundation with a quality black topsoil and grading it to a five-degree angle away from the foundation will provide good exterior drainage.

-With its beautiful Gothic architecture and bell tower, the Memorial Union at the University of Missouri has been slowly deteriorating.
+With its beautiful Gothic architecture and bell tower, the Memorial Union at the University of Missouri has unfortunately been slowly deteriorating.
 This iconic building was built to honor the 117 Mizzou alumni who died in WWI.
-Due to soil erosion and severe dry conditions, voids and cavities formed beneath the surface.
+Due to soil erosion and severe dry conditions, voids, and cavities formed beneath the surface.
 In turn, this caused the concrete slab to become uneven, becoming a significant threat to everything in its path.

 A team of engineers, with structural design and environmental engineering experience, inspected the damage.
 They came to the conclusion that polyurethane foam would be more effective as opposed to using mudjacking.
 NCFI’s TerraThane Geotech foam system, the best in the spray foam industry, was used to repair the settlement.
 The area consisted of 1,200 sq. ft under the offices of the buildings and 1,500 lbs of TerraThane was injected into the surface.
-Unlike mudjacking, 5/8 inch holes were drilled into the surface without creating a mess.
+Unlike mudjacking, which uses holes around 2-3″ in diameter, 5/8 inch holes were drilled into the surface without creating a mess.
 The process was quick, easy, effective, and didn’t require the building to be shut down during repairs.
 All of these factors played a major role in choosing polyurethane foam over traditional methods.
-Polyurethane fixed all soil issues without creating a burden onto the soil.
-This makes polyurethane a permanent solution for concrete leveling.
+Polyurethane foam fixed all soil issues without creating a burden on the soil.
+This makes polyurethane foam a permanent solution for concrete leveling.

 In conclusion, TerraThane costs 60% less than concrete replacement so it was the best choice for concrete leveling.
 Mark Whitehead, an experienced engineer, commented that “polyurethane played a major role in saving a building so important to the hundreds of thousands of Mizzou alums and future Tigers.”